|

 rosemary and salt.
 I can never touch meat until it's cooked.

+As a youth I used to weep in butchers shops.
 I moves through to the lounge and looks in the bags of

 food on the table.